Shiromani Akali Dal

-There has been speculation over the Shiromani Akali Dal (SAD), Shiromani Akali Dal (Amritsar), Shiromani Akali Dal (Sanyukt), Sanyukt Samaj Morcha, Shiromani Akali Dal Delhi, Punjab Lok Congress, Lok Insaaf Party and Haryana State Akali Dal; which Rajdeep Singh called the 'Shiromani Akali Dal (Lahore)' and would contest in the next elections.

 History

 British India

 Akali Dal was formed on 14 December 1920 as a task force of the Shiromani Gurudwara Prabandhak Committee, the Sikh religious body.
 The Akali Dal considers itself the principal representative of Sikhs.
 Sardar Sarmukh Singh Chubbal was the first president of a unified proper Akali Dal, but it became popular under Master Tara Singh.
 Akali movement influenced 30 new Punjabi newspapers launched between 1920 and 1925.

 In the provincial election of 1937, the Akali Dal won 10 seats.
 The Khalsa Nationalists won 11 seats and joined the coalition government headed by the Unionist leader Sikander Hyat Khan.
 The Akalis sat in opposition and made occasional forays into reaching an understanding with the Muslim League, which never reached fruition.

 In the provincial election of 1946, the Akali Dal won 22 seats and joined the coalition government headed by the Unionist Khizar Hayat Khan Tiwana, along with the Indian National Congress.
 The Muslim League was unable to capture power, despite having won the largest number of seats, which perhaps suited it fine as it strengthened its Pakistan demand.
 The Muslim League launched a civil disobedience campaign, bringing down the Tiwana government by March 1947.
 The rest of the period till Indian independence was filled by Governor's Rule.

 As with other Sikh organisations, Master Tara Singh and his Akali Dal strongly opposed the partition of India, which he thought would create an environment of possible persecution.